Technology Tales

 New Post Creation Screen

 Earlier on this year, the WordPress administration screens went through something of an overall for version 2.5.
-In hindsight, it wasn’t terribly dramatic, but the prospect had me checking out what was happening with the development version and contributing to the project in my own small way.
-Now, it seems that a bigger upheaval is in prospect with wireframes and what not being brought into play on the design side.
+In hindsight, it wasn't terribly dramatic, but the prospect had me checking out what was happening with the development version and contributing to the project in my own small way.
+Now, it appears that a bigger upheaval is in prospect with wireframes and what not being brought into play on the design side.

 Some functionality currently added by plugins is getting incorporated in the main application.
 An example is automatic upgrades of WordPress itself.
-In the development version, it installs the latest nightly build but I am certain that it can be made to point to the latest stable release.
-That makes it more convenient for keeping a backseat eye on things rather than getting stuck into the hurly-burly of checking on what’s in Subversion.
+In the development version, it installs the latest nightly build, but I am certain that it can be made to point to the latest stable release.
+That makes it more convenient for keeping a backseat eye on things rather than getting stuck into the hurly-burly of checking on what's in Subversion.

-All in all, these changes will make the next major WordPress a very big one and I have little doubt that the new administration interface will make for many comments.
-I must admit that I wasn’t too taken with it when I first glimpsed it in the crazyhorse branch but it now seems to be growing on me.
-The biggest change on the aesthetic front is that there’s a lot less whitespace about which may or may not float your boat.
+All in all, these changes will make the next major WordPress release a substantial one, and I have little doubt that the new administration interface will make for many comments.
+While I must admit that I wasn't too taken with it when I first glimpsed it in the crazyhorse branch, it now seems to be growing on me.
+The most significant change on the aesthetic front is that there's a lot less whitespace, about which may or may not float your boat.
 In any event, you can always change the colours like I have to make things more amenable.
-Even so, I reckon that WordPress 2.7 will be a major step forward when it comes and I think that I could like it.
-Saying that, I reckon that the release date is a good while away yet and the fact that 2.6.2 is being readied for release is telling in itself.
-Leaving plenty of time to remove any roughness is never a bad thing and especially so when you see the changes that are being made.
-In the meantime, I am certain that most people can wait.

 Another way to look through WordPress code